PurdueRCAC/halcyon/app/Modules/Themes/README.md

-## Groups Module
+## Themes Module

-Handle management of groups.
+Handle management of custom themes for the admin and front-end sites.
+Themes allowing for styling the site to your preferences and needs.